Loopring/protocols/packages/loopring_v3/circuit/statements.md

 One important limitation of `libsnark::comparison_gadget` is that it does not work for values close to the max field element value.
 This is an implementation detail as the gadget depends on there being an extra bit at MSB of the valules to be available.
 As the max field element is ~254 bits, only 253 bits can be used.
 And because the implementation needs an extra bit we can only compare values that take up at most 252 bits.

 This is _not_ checked in the gadget itself, and it depends on the caller to specifiy a valid `n` which is the max number of bits of the value passed into the gadget.

+## LtField statement

+A valid instance of an LtField statement assures that given an input of:

+- A: F
+- B: F

+the prover knows an auxiliary input:

+- result: {0..1}

+such that the following conditions hold:

+- result = A < B

+Notes:

+- Because LeqGadget does not work for certain very large values (values taking up more than 252 bits), we split up the values in two smaller values and do the comparison like that.

+## Min statement

+A valid instance of an Min statement assures that given an input of:

+- A: F
+- B: F

+the prover knows an auxiliary input:

+- result: F

+such that the following conditions hold:

+- (A < B) ?
+A : B

+## Max statement

+A valid instance of an Max statement assures that given an input of:

+- A: F
+- B: F

+the prover knows an auxiliary input:

+- result: F

+such that the following conditions hold:

+- (A < B) ?
+B : A

+## RequireLeq statement

+A valid instance of an RequireLeq statement assures that given an input of:

+- A: F
+- B: F

+the prover knows an auxiliary input:

+-

+such that the following conditions hold:

+- A <= B

+## RequireLt statement

+A valid instance of an RequireLt statement assures that given an input of:

+- A: F
+- B: F

+the prover knows an auxiliary input:

+-

+such that the following conditions hold:

+- A < B

+## IfThenRequire statement

+A valid instance of an IfThenRequire statement assures that given an input of:

+- C: {0..1}
+- A: {0..1}

+the prover knows an auxiliary input:

+-

+such that the following conditions hold:

+- !C || A

+## IfThenRequireEqual statement

+A valid instance of an IfThenRequireEqual statement assures that given an input of:

+- C: {0..1}
+- A: F
+- B: F

+the prover knows an auxiliary input:

+-

+such that the following conditions hold:

+- IfThenRequire(C, (A == B) ?
+1 : 0)

+## IfThenRequireNotEqual statement

+A valid instance of an IfThenRequireNotEqual statement assures that given an input of:

+- C: {0..1}
+- A: F
+- B: F

+the prover knows an auxiliary input:

+-

+such that the following conditions hold:

+- IfThenRequire(C, (A != B) ?
+1 : 0)

+## MulDivGadget statement

+A valid instance of an MulDivGadget statement assures that given an input of:

+- value: {0..2^numBitsValue}
+- numerator: {0..2^numBitsNumerator}
+- denominator: {0..2^numBitsDenominator}

+the prover knows an auxiliary input:

+- quotient: F
+- remainder: F

+such that the following conditions hold:

+- denominator != 0
+- remainder < denominator (with extra check that remainder < 2^numBitsDenominator)
+- value _ numerator = denominator _ quotient + remainder

+Notes:

+- Calculates floor((value \* denominator) / denominator)

+## RequireAccuracy statement

+A valid instance of an RequireAccuracy statement assures that the prover knows the auxiliary inputs of:

+- value: F
+- original: F

+with circuit parameters:

+- accuracy: Accuracy
+- maxNumBits: unsigned int

+such that the following conditions hold:

+- value < 2^maxNumBits (range check)
+- value <= original (RequireLeqGadget)
+- original \* accuracy.N <= value \* accuracy.D (RequireLeqGadget)

+Notes:

+- value is first range checked to ensure value can be used in LeqGadget

+### Description

+This is a simple gadget that ensures the valid specified are approximately the same.
+The main reason this gadget is used is because the amounts that are compressed by using decimal floats can have small rounding errors.

+## PublicData statement

+A valid instance of an PublicData statement assures that given an input of:

+- data: bits[N]

+the prover knows an auxiliary input:

+- publicInput: F

+such that the following conditions hold:

+- publicInput = sha256(data) >> 3

+### Description

+3 LBS are stripped from the 256-bit hash so that the packed value always fits inside a field element.

+## Float statement

+Given inputs:

+- floatValue_bits: {0..2^(numBitsExponent+numBitsMantissa)}
+- decodedValue: F

+The following conditions hold:

+- decodedValue = floatValue[0..numBitsMantissa[ \* (10^floatValue[numBitsMantissa, numBitsExponent+numBitsMantissa[)

+Notes:

+- We can only decode floats in the circuits, we never encode floats (which is a heavier operation normally)
+- Floats are used to reduce the amount of data we have to put on-chain for amounts.

+## Selector statement

+A valid instance of an Selector statement assures that given an input of:

+- type: F

+with circuit parameters:

+- n: unsigned int

+the prover knows an auxiliary input:

+- result: {0..1}[n]

+The following conditions hold:

+- for i in n: result[i] = (i == type) ?
+1 : 0

+Notes:

+- Sets the variable at position type to 1, all other variables are 0

+## Select statement

+A valid instance of an Select statement assures that given an input of:

+- selector: {0..1}[N]
+- values: F[N]

+the prover knows an auxiliary input:

+- result: F

+The following conditions hold:

+- for i in n: result = (selector[i] == 1) ? values[i] : result

+Notes:

+- selector can be assumed to contain exactly a single 1 bit

+## ArraySelect statement

+A valid instance of an ArraySelect statement assures that given an input of:

+- selector: {0..1}[N]
+- values: F_array[N]

+the prover knows an auxiliary input:

+- result: F_array

+The following conditions hold:

+- for i in n: result = (selector[i] == 1) ? values[i] : result

+Notes:

+- selector can be assumed to contain exactly a single 1 bit

+## OwnerValid statement

+A valid instance of an OwnerValid statement assures that given an input of:

+- oldOwner: F
+- newOwner: F

+such that the following conditions hold:

+- (oldOwner == newOwner) || (oldOwner == 0)

+## SignedAdd statement

+A valid instance of an SignedAdd statement assures that given an input of:

+- A: SignedF
+- B: SignedF

+the prover knows an auxiliary input:

+- result: SignedF

+The following conditions hold:

+- result.value = (A.sign == B.sign) ?
+A.value + B.value : ((A.value < B.value) ?
+B.value - A.value : A.value - B.value)
+- result.sign = result.value == 0 ?
+0 : (B.sign == 1 && A.value <= B.value) || (A.sign == 1 && A.value > B.value)

+Notes:

+- result = A + B

+## SignedSub statement

+A valid instance of an SignedSub statement assures that given an input of:

+- A: SignedF
+- B: SignedF

+the prover knows an auxiliary input:

+- result: SignedF

+The following conditions hold:

+- result = SignedAdd(A, -B)

+## SignedMulDiv statement

+A valid instance of an SignedMulDiv statement assures that given an input of:

+- value: SignedF{0..2^numBitsValue}
+- numerator: SignedF{0..2^numBitsNumerator}
+- denominator: {0..2^numBitsDenominator}

+the prover knows an auxiliary input:

+- res: SignedF
+- quotient: F
+- sign: {0..1}

+such that the following conditions hold:

+- quotient = MulDiv(value.value, numerator.value, denominitor)
+- sign = (quotient == 0) ?
+0 : ((value.sign == numerator.sign) ?
+1 : 0)

+## Power statement

+A valid instance of an Power statement assures that given an input of:

+- \_x: F
+- \_y: F

+with circuit parameters:

+- numIterations: unsigned int

+the prover knows an auxiliary input:

+- result: F
+- x: F
+- sum0: F

+such that the following conditions hold:

+- x = BASE_FIXED - \_x
+- sum[0] = BASE_FIXED \* BASE_FIXED
+- sum[1] = sum[0] - (x \* y)
+- bn[1] = BASE_FIXED
+- xn[1] = x
+- cn[1] = y
+- for i in 2..numIterations:
+  - bn[i] = bn[i-1] + BASE_FIXED
+  - vn[i] = y - bn[i-1]
+  - xn[i] = (xn[i-1] \* x) / BASE_FIXED
+  - cn[i] = (cn[i-1] \* vn[i]) / bn[i]
+  - tn[i] = SignedF((i+1)%2, xn[i]) \* cn[i]
+  - sum[i] = sum[i-1] + tn[i]
+  - cn[i] < 2^NUM_BITS_AMOUNT
+- result = sum[numIterations-1] / BASE_FIXED
+- result < 2^NUM_BITS_AMOUNT
+- result.sign == 1

+Notes:

+- Results should never be able to overflow or underflow
+- Power approximiation formule as found here: https://docs.balancer.finance/protocol/index/approxing

+### Description

+Calculates [0, 1]\*\*[0, inf) using an approximation.
+The closer the base is to 1, the higher the accuracy.
+The result is enforced to be containable in NUM_BITS_AMOUNT bits.
+The higher the number of iterations, the higher the accuracy (and the greater the cost).

 ## MerklePathSelector statement